HuangZhe885/RoCo/README.md

 1. We are improving our project platform based on CoAlign.
 You just need to replace the `box_align_v2.py` and `intermedia_fusion_dataset.py` files.

 2. If you want to visualize the pose error, use `evaluate_pose_graph.py` in the `tool` folder.
 3. Important: During the graph matching and optimization process, the parameter `candidate_radius` needs to be adjusted according to different datasets.
 For specific parameter details, refer to the experiments in RoCo. https://github.com/HuangZhe885/RoCo/blob/bf9747b394fd018a8f0f3c2a3a5af6f71fadcd74/models/sub_modules/box_align_v2.py#L449
+4. The [bounding boxes](https://drive.google.com/drive/folders/1otDzESlepuhRBE4ZgJQfpArnpG1TG8uu) used in the first phase of RoCo also come from saved files.
+You can download and save to opencood/logs,

 #  Acknowlege
 This project is impossible without the code of OpenCOOD, g2opy and d3d.